Skip to main content Scroll Top

 A safe JEE Main percentile is considered to be above 97-99 to get into the top NITs and IIITs.
 Candidates scoring in the 95+ percentile can target mid-tier institutes, depending on category and branch preference.
 The required percentile varies every year based on competition and cutoff trends.
 Students should use rank and college predictors to estimate their admission chances.
 A higher percentile improves the chances of getting preferred branches and colleges.

-The National Testing Agency (NTA) is expected to release the official JEE Main 2026 Session 1 result by 12 February 2026.
-Students can check their offical results and download the JEE Main 2026 Session 1 from the official JEE Main NTA portal.
+The National Testing Agency (NTA) has released the JEE Main 2026 Session 2 result on 20 April 2026.
+Students can check their offical results and download the JEE Main 2026 Session 2 from the official JEE Main NTA portal.
 Log in using your application number and password to download your scorecard PDF immediately.

 Related Posts